 Spelling variations of this family name include: Rose, Roose, Ròs (Gaelic), Ròis (Gaelic) and others.

 First found in Nairn, in Kilravock County, Scotland.
 The family settled in this area in 1282, when Hugh Rose of Geddes married Mary, daughter of Sir Andrew de Bosco.
 Mary Bosco was the heiress of the Bissets of Lovat.
 Hugh Rose was the son of the Hugh Rose of Geddes who witnessed a Charter in Beauly prior to 1219 and is the first recorded Chief of the Clan.
 Hugh of Kilravock (the son) was one of the few who did not submit to King Edward I of England in 1296.
 His son, William, captured Invernairn Castle for Robert the Bruce in 1306.

 Some of the Rose family moved to Ireland, but this topic is not covered in this excerpt.
-Another 52 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 Rose Settlers in the United States in the 17th Century

 Rose Settlers in the United States in the 18th Century

 Rose Settlers in the United States in the 19th Century

 A clan is a social group made up of a number of distinct branch-families that actually descended from, or accepted themselves as descendants of, a common ancestor.
 The word clan means simply children.
 The idea of the clan as a community is necessarily based around this idea of heredity and is most often ruled according to a patriarchal structure.
 For instance, the clan chief represented the hereditary "parent" of the entire clan.
 The most prominent example of this form of society is the Scottish Clan system...More